staabm/staabm.github.io/_posts/2024-10-19-phpunit-codesprint-munich.md

 For that reason most of the time I have Xdebug enabled in my PHP cli configuration, which slows things down considerably.
 My thesis is, that a lot of developers out there have Xdebug enabled on their workstations as well, for whatever reason.

-So one idea I came up with is, to detect in the PHPUnit main process whether Xdebug is loaded.
+So one idea I came up with is, to detect within the PHPUnit main process whether Xdebug is loaded.
 When PHPUnit is _not_ configured to collect coverage data with Xdebug and [_no_ debugger is attached](https://xdebug.org/docs/all_functions#xdebug_is_debugger_active), we take this as a signal that Xdebug is likely not needed in subprocesses which get spawned by PHPUnit.